Skip to Main Content

 In some cases, research articles may focus on a population that does not have the same ethnicity as that of your family.
 This does not necessarily mean the research is not relevant to your family, but you have the option to search for articles that provide a broader overview or perspective.

 There are many different types of review articles.
 The Publication Type limiter "Review" in CINAHL finds reviews of the published literature.
 CINAHL Reviews may be narrative reviews of previous literature on the topic or they may present a more general introduction on a topic.
 Reviews may mention findings from research studies or case reports.
 Either way, they usually provide a broader summary or overview of what is known about a topic than CINAHL's "Research Article" Publication Type.
 (In contrast, publications indexed as a "Research Article" in CINAHL present detailed methods, findings, and discussion of a the significance research study).
-To limit to review articles in CINAHL, click the “show more” option under the year slider to the left of your search results, shown in Figure 2 below.
+To limit to review articles in CINAHL, add AND PT "Review" as one of your search terms.

 APA Style